 Here’s How To Get Effortless Beachy Waves With Your Curling Iron

 Section Off Your Hair: Start with small sections.
 I end up doing my hair in about 4 or 5 sections as I have a ton of hair.
-I always start with the very bottom at my neck and work my way up.
+I always start with the very bottom at my neck and work my way up to the top layer.

 Start Curling!
 I curl my front pieces around my face always away from my face.
 Then alternate them throughout my head.
 For this first section, you’ll see I wrapped it around the curling iron and left about 1-2 inches out at the end.
 THIS IS THE SECRET!
 This is how you get the beachy look.
 The ends should be left out and not messed with for that undone look.